poppy-project/raspoppy/README.md

 ### Install Raspbian

-Just follow standard [instructions](https://www.raspberrypi.org/downloads/raspbian/) from raspberry.org.
-We use [Raspbian Buster with desktop *2020-02-13* image].
+Download [the latest Raspberry Pi OS (32-bit) with desktop](https://downloads.raspberrypi.org/raspios_armhf_latest) and follow [the installing guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
+We used **2020-05-27-raspios-buster-armhf.img**.

 ### Setup the OS for our needs

-Log again in your Raspberry Pi.
-You can connect via ssh or directly plug a screen and a keyboard.
+Boot your system and temporarily connect a HDMI monitor, and an Ethernet cable to your router.
+In order to raspoppyfy your Raspberry Pi, it is needed that **the Raspberry Pi has an internet access**.

-The following **requires the Raspberry Pi to have an internet access**.
+Then open the terminal and type these commands:

 ```bash
 curl -L https://raw.githubusercontent.com/poppy-project/raspoppy/dev_gen2/raspoppyfication.sh -o /tmp/raspoppyfication.sh